4dn-dcic/Rpairix/README.md

 ## Version history
 ### 0.1.1
-* `px_build_index`: When neither preset nor custom set of columns is given, file extensions automatically recognized for indexing.
+* `px_build_index`: When neither `preset` nor a custom set of columns is given, file extensions are automatically recognized for indexing.

 ### 0.1.0
 * `px_build_index` is added.
 (Now indexing can be done using Rpairix as well as querying.)